sergioB79/theForge/site/forge/content/forge/movies/passed/paths-of-glory.md

 SUBTITLE: Geometry of Power, Arithmetic of the Dead

+INFO:
+A stark examination of institutional self-preservation masquerading as duty, honor, and military necessity.
+Uses the battlefield and courtroom to reveal how procedure launders cruelty into administrative normalcy.
+Characters function as interchangeable roles in a hierarchy, mapping power geometry more than personal psychology.
+Endures beyond its era by exposing how systems manufacture guilt to maintain the illusion of infallibility.

 The film is not here to console you with heroism or punish you with spectacle.
 It stands like a cold instrument on the table: simple, sharp, and indifferent to your preferences.
 What it offers is not “anti-war” sentiment, but an anatomy of how institutions convert human life into a rounding error—and how conscience behaves when it is no longer rewarded.

 🔥 WHAT MAKES IT FORGE MATERIAL?